 Start Up Your Future with Onward Israel!
 Develop your professional future and build your resume through a high-level internship side by side with Israeli peers.
 This Tel Aviv based internship program places you in a work environment based on your skills, interests and future plans.
 Intern four days a week while one day a week will be devoted to learning about and experiencing contemporary Israeli society.
 Outside of your placement, spend quality time with Israelis and explore Tel Aviv’s exciting nightlife, beaches and culture.
 Features include one weekend retreat in Chicago’s partnership region Kiryat Gat-Lachish-Shafir and one with Jewish students from across North America and the world.
 Space is limited.
 Financial aid application available upon request.
-Rolling admission by February 10.
+Rolling admissions.
 Click Here to learn more and apply!

 Interested in a great way to get back to Israel?
 Kefiada is JUF’s English-immersion, American style day camp in Kiryat Gat-Lachish-Shafir, Israel.
 There is no program cost, plus free room and board and $1200 flight stipends for all counselors.
 JUF has been connected to this region in Israel for over 20 years!
 Kefiada campers are 4th-6thgraders and the counselors are college students from Chicago or go to school in Illinois.
 Kefiada serves as a bridge over the summer for Israeli students to retain the English that they have learned during the school year and expand on it.
 Plus, Kef means fun in Hebrew so there are theme days, color wars, arts and crafts, capture the flag and swimming…all in English.
 The counselors get to see Israel from a different angle, really become a part of Israeli life and help Israelis in a meaningful way.
 Applications, and FAQs, can be found at juf.org/kefiada.